How do you make a sales presentation?

 Here are the components:

 Well, I’m out of space for this week, but not out of value.
 The rest will appear next week.
-PLEASE tear this out and save it for part-two.
+PLEASE bookmark and save it for part-two.
 I promise you that the value will be there.

 Want the list of 5.5 value proposition elements?
-Register if you’re a first time visitor — enter VALUE in the GitBit box above, and you’ll get the list.
+Go to www.gitomer.com – register if you’re a first time visitor – enter VALUE in the GitBit box, and you’ll get the list.